jafossum/rpi-cluster/cluster/rpi-blinkt/README.md

 **pixel-controller.yaml**

 Kubernetes DaemonSet that runs the pixel-controller app and attaches it to a volume that is shared between all single-pixel replicas running on the node.
 The CLEAR_SLEEP and BRIGHTNESS variables are set in this manifest.

+## single-pixel

+Simple Python application that checks if a file between 0 and 7 exists on the attached volume and creates the next iterated number if the limit of 8 LED's has not been filled.

+Variables:

+SLEEP = Sets the sleep interval after running the script.
+This is set to 60 default.

+**single-pixel.py**

+Checks if a file named 0 through 7 exists, if not, it creates the next iterated number of any existing file.

+**single-pixel.yaml**

+Contains a preStop command, that deletes the last created file.
+Meaning, if the file named 5 was created last, deleting the replica will delete that file named 5, thus removing one LED from the strip.